Cybaris

-Cybaris is a biannual law review published by Mitchell Hamline School of Law.
+Cybaris: An Intellectual Property Law Review is a biannual law review published by Mitchell Hamline School of Law.
 It was established in 2010 and focuses on intellectual property law.
 Cybaris was featured in an article published by Patently-O. The founding editors-in-chief were Jennell Bilek and Ryan C. Smith (2010).
 The current editor-in-chief is Molly R. Littman.

 Cybaris has its own searchable database in Westlaw (CYBARIS), and is included Westlaw's index of law reviews (TP-ALL).